rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ---

-# Azure management library concepts
+# Azure management API for Java concepts

 <a name="authenticate"></a>